amovah/pastore/CONTRIBUTING.md

   ```bash
   git clone https://github.com/amovah/pastore
   ```

-2. Change whatever you want.
+2. Change whatever you want and fix the issue (or bug).

 3. Build your code: